Postselection technique for optical Quantum Key Distribution with improved de Finetti reductions: Acknowledgements

 \section{Acknowledgements}

 We thank Arsalan Motamedi for fruitful discussions involving the de Finetti reductions that contributed to our intuition.
-We thank Shihong Pan for providing some of the code used in the plots.
+We thank Shihong Pan for providing some of the code used in the plots, as well as for some code review.
+We thank Florian Kanitschar for pointing out typos in our work.
 This work was funded by the NSERC Discovery Grant, and was conducted at the Institute for Quantum Computing, University of Waterloo, which is funded by the Government of Canada through ISED.
 DT was partially funded by the Mike and Ophelia Laziridis Fellowship.